mcwolfe/OxTracker/README.md

 # OxTracker
-A simple Initiative Tracker for RPGs, done in Tauri ans Vue
+A simple Initiative Tracker for RPGs, done in Tauri and Vue